The main route to obtaining specialist registration in Pharmaceutical Medicine is by undertaking Pharmaceutical Medicine Specialty Training.

 Due to major changes in the organisation of postgraduate medical education in the UK commencing in 2007, there are currently three curricula being used for specialty training.

 Doctors who were issued with a National Training Number (NTN) from 1st August 2007 to 31st July 2010 should refer to the January 2007 PMST curriculum for further information.
-Doctors who are entering PMST from 1st August 2010 onwards should refer to the August 2010 PMST curriculum for further information.
+Doctors who are entering PMST from 1st August 2010 onwards should refer to the August 2010 PMST curriculum (amended 2014) for further information.

 The Higher Medical Training (HMT) curriculum and information will be applicable to those already undertaking specialty training under a NTN, which was issued before 31st July 2007.